EmElkan/blog/CV.md

 ___

 ISTQB accredited SQA Engineer with over a years experience working in an agile environment with desktop and web-based applications.
-Knowledge of test documentation and best practices, Microsoft Azure, API testing with Postman and Newman, UI automation, Performance testing with k6, Docker, JavaScript, and Python.
+Knowledge of test documentation and best practices, Scrum, Microsoft Azure, Git and source control, API testing with Postman and Newman, UI automation with Cypress and PyAutoGui, Performance testing with k6, Docker, JavaScript, and Python.

 ## Currently

 Working within a scrum team developing mission critical products used by the Emergency Services.

+Responsibilities:
 - Defect management.
 - Creating and executing test scripts.
 - Reporting and documenting test results.